Good questions to ask in an interview

 Be confident and make eye contact

 First impressions are everything.
-Walk into the interview room with good posture, a welcoming smile and confidence.
+Walk into the interview room with good posture, a welcoming smile, and confidence.
 Even if you may be feeling nervous, try and compose yourself, and convey self-assurance.
 Eye contact is also important in an interview.
 Look at your interviewer directly and try not to look away when conversing with them.
-People that don’t hold eye-contact can come across as withdrawn and uninterested.
+People that don’t hold eye contact can come across as withdrawn and uninterested.

-Be descriptive, be detailed and ask memorable questions
+Be descriptive, be detailed, and ask memorable questions

 Sell yourself

 Remember it’s highly likely other candidates are in the running for the same job role, so you need to stand out.
-Sell yourself, explain why you’re the perfect candidate for the job, and why you're passionate about a career in fashion.
+Sell yourself, explain why you’re the perfect candidate for the job, and why you’re passionate about a career in fashion.
 Try not to go overboard with it though as you could come across as arrogant.
-Zac Posen, creative director of Brooks Brothers women’s mainline collection, acknowledged in an article that he originally went into interviews too strong and soon learnt it was about striking the right balance between confident and overconfident.
+Zac Posen, creative director of Brooks Brothers women’s mainline collection, acknowledged in an article that he originally went into interviews too strong and soon learned it was about striking the right balance between confident and overconfident.
 He said, “People forget that fashion is a collaborative venture and you want to show that you’re going to be a good sport, so be nimble and be adjustable.
 No fashion role is your way off the highway.”

 Know what the next steps are, and say thank you